BenchaminDimitriu/Ecom22_TeamProject/README.md

 • access a search bar and filter by price ASC.
 (2 feature) - DONE

 • access my order history.
-I can view my list of paid/shipped orders.
+I can view my list of paid/watchlist orders.
 (1 feature) - DONE

 • send/view messages sent to buyers.(2 features) - DONE

-• access a cart that can add/delete items.
-(2 features) - DONE
+• add to cart and delete from cart(2 features) - DONE

-• add/delete watchlist item before purchase.(2 features) DONE
+• add to watchlist and delete from watchlist.(2 features) DONE

-• access a checkout/payment where I can input my information to pay for my purchases.
-(1 feature)
+• checkout my purchases.
+(1 feature) - DONE

 ## As a seller and a buyer I can:
 • access registration, login, logout, 2-factor authentication (as per class instruction).
 (0 feature)